weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Under these circumstances we say that {f,} converges on E and that f is the limit, or the limit function, of { f,}.
 Sometimes we shall use a more descriptive terminology and shall say that “{f,} converges to f pointwise on E” if (1) holds.
-Similarly, if Zf,(x) converges for every x € E, and if we define
+Similarly, if Zf,(x) converges for every x  \in  E, and if we define

 a f0=F00  (xeB),